cosmos/cosmos/FAQ.md

-- **According to the whitepaper: "Cosmos reflects this position in that it makes no distinction between hubs - there is no "top" hub, and the most popular or successful hub is a matter of adoption by zones. "  In your view what will make hubs more successful and what will make them unsuccessful?**
+- **According to the whitepaper: "Cosmos reflects this position in that it makes no distinction between hubs - there is no 'top' hub, and the most popular or successful hub is a matter of adoption by zones."
+In your view what will make hubs more successful and what will make them unsuccessful?**

 There will be different features... speed (limiting to 100 validators),